proatgram/LithOS/README.md

-# LithOS - Flexible, deterministic, customizable, and stable Immutable and Transactional Linux
+# LithOS - A Flexible, deterministic, customizable, transactional and stable Immutable Linux Distro

 Utilizing btrfs technology with a base of Arch Linux, we are able to guarentee stability while also allowing for a deterministic system every boot that can be easily configured to your liking.